 ✓ Each week you will complete an online Homework of 20 questions worth 20 points, due the following Monday at 11:59 pm.
-NOTE DUE TO MLK HOLIDAY THE FIRST ONE IS DUE TUES THE 17th.
-We drop the lowest HW grade.
 They will appear as quizzes on Carmen.
-You may use any materials you want to complete the homework.
-We encourage you to work on your own to get the most learning possible.
+Different deadlines will be held when we have holidays.
+We drop the lowest 2 HW grades.
+You may use your notes to complete the homework.
 Solutions will be provided after the due date/time has passed.